hipCV Logo

 All in all, both for an employer and electronic evaluation process, your resume skills segment offers your application an excellent performance boost.

-What Recruiters search for Skills on a resume?
+What recruiters search for skills on a resume

 Perhaps for a candidate to not have the specific experience for certain job roles is a recipe for failure.
 Since you don't know how to sing, you can't be a singer, just like you're not going to get a front-end developer job if you don't understand software language.
 Overall, however, prospective employers are thinking long term.
 They're attempting to connect the points, and the abilities can bridge the holes a little more.